eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 - Create a variable called `INPUT_FIELD` into your `Variables` table and give it the value `following-sibling::*[self::input or self::textarea]`.

-> You can use `preceding-sibling` to get an element _before_ some other element.
+> You can use `preceding-sibling` to get a element _before_ some other element.
+Both elements have to be direct `children` of the same `parent` element."
 >
 > :bulb: Remember to **test your XPath** in the browser.
 Without the `following-sibling` your XPath
 > should match 6 fields, which are all the fields in the form.

-Ok, we are now able to select all `input` and `textarea` fields of our form.
+Ok, we are now able to select all `input` and `textarea` fields in the form.
 Now we can start to make our XPaths unique using the `label`.
 The label has a `:` and some extra spaces we don't want to match in our XPath, so we'll use `contains()` again.
 This time we're not checking the value of an attribute, so we can't use `contains(@attribute, 'value')`.
 Instead, we're matching